The Problem with Keyword Search

 We trained Google's BERT to better understand what a customer is really looking for.
-This means that, unlike keyword-based systems, Search knows that someone searching "send back shoes" is looking to kick off a return process, and that someone asking about a "dislocated shoulder" probably needs an orthopedist.
+This means that, unlike keyword-based systems, Search knows that someone searching "send back shoes" is looking to kick off a return process and that someone asking about a "dislocated shoulder" probably needs an orthopaedist.

-Search analyzes the meaning behind the query and finds the entities that have the most relevant answers to that query.
-It uses neural networks to understand precisely what the user is looking for and find the most relevant results from the Knowledge Graph.
+Search analyses the meaning behind the query and finds the entities that have the most relevant answers to that query.
+It uses neural networks to understand precisely what the user is looking for and find the most relevant results from Content.

 Yext fine-tuned BERT to better understand search queries.
 When a user enters a query, Search encodes it as a vector, creating a numerical representation of the query.
-Then, it looks for the data in the Knowledge Graph that is closest to the query in vector space.
+Then, it looks for the data in Content that is closest to the query in vector space.

-These vectors have 768 dimensions—which is impossible for us to wrap our heads around—but you can visualize the process in two dimensions here:
+These vectors have 768 dimensions – which is impossible for us to wrap our heads around – but you can visualise the process in two dimensions here:

 One Platform.
 Unlimited Solutions.

 Employees need company information to do their jobs.
 Make it easy, fast and fun to find with AI-powered workplace search solutions from Yext.

 Build on the Yext platform for a fully custom AI search experience — fast.
 With SDKs, APIs, and robust documentation, the Yext Answers platform provides the building blocks to create a bespoke search experience.